 Thoughts, Tips and Recommendations for the buyer and seller

-It is a big step searching for and buying a horse in another country: especially if It is your first time.
-The whole journey can be very emotional right from the moment you start to having your perfect dancing partner at home with you.
-Once you have selected a horse to make a truly informed decision you must put emotion to oneside and organise a Pre Purchase Exam PPE.
+It is a big step searching for and buying a horse in another country: Especially if It is your first time.
+The whole journey can be very emotional – right from the moment you start to recieving your perfect dancing partner at home with you.

 First and foremost I want to say that a pre purchase should not be viewed as a pass or fail for the horse.
 There are of course, some exceptions.
 But in most cases it is simply an assessment of whether the horse is able to do the job you want him for or not.
 Also that you can understand and live with any likely flaws the horse may have.